proquest/PME/test/README.md

 Single Run
 ----------

-If you wish to only test a single translator then you can do so by running:
+If you wish to only test a single translator then do the following.

+First you need to have a local PME server running.
+In full tests this is provided automatically by the test runner but for single tests you have to start one manually.
+The easiest way to do this is to open a terminal session, navigate to the PME root directory and run:

+    python -m SimpleHTTPServer 8082

+The port number here is the default, if you change it you have to change the `PME_SERVER_PORT` constant in `test_util.js`.
+This will host the files and make them available to the client pages in the tester.

+With the PME server up, run the following to test a single translator:

     ./philtered run-testcases-single.js 'translator.js'